-The Instant Pot is the answer to the easiest, most delicious Classic Potato Salad you've ever had.
+The Instant Pot is the answer to the easiest, most delicious Healthy Potato Salad you've ever had.
 We're nixing the mayo today to make a lighter, better tasting version.

 I never make potato salad, ever, but you'll bet your buns I take a scoop or two (or three) at every salad bar and family get together.
 I LOVE the tender potatoes, the crunchy celery, the creamy sauce, and that pretty dusting of paprika on top.

 And FYI, yes, I'm the person that snags 3 of the 5 slices of boiled egg from the top of the salad.
 I also used to eat all the chocolate covered peanuts out of the Tin Roof Sundae ice cream as a kid.
 We've all got issues, don't judge me.